theoctober19th/tasbir/README.md

 * CSS

 ### Credit
-**Tasbir** uses the HTML Instagram template developed by `serranorevalo` for this project.
-Here is the link to the repo: https://github.com/serranoarevalo/instaclone
+**Tasbir** uses the HTML Instagram template developed by `serranorevalo`.
+Here is the link of the repo: https://github.com/serranoarevalo/instaclone

 ### Instructions